AzulSystems/IntelligenceCloudEvaluationLab/readme.md

-# Azul Partner Lab for Azul Intelligence Cloud
+# Azul Systems Partner Lab for Azul Intelligence Cloud

 ## Intro

-Welcome to the Azul Partner Lab for the Azul Intelligence Cloud (AIC).
+Welcome to the Azul Systems Partner Lab for the Azul Intelligence Cloud (AIC).
 This repo will help you quickly get started with AIC and two of its key features: Azul Vulnerability Detection (AVD) and Code Inventory (CI).

 ## Goals